lasp/xmera/src/fswAlgorithms/opticalNavigation/cobConverter/cobConverter.rst

 where :math:`[P]` is the filter position covariance matrix and :math:`\sigma_{R}^2` is the object's radius uncertainty.
-The Following equation was used to find the com covariance matrix:
+The following equation is used to find the COM covariance matrix:

 .. math::